 At first sight this looks a slightly strange drill, but it is very useful for the two parts of the running action at the beginning and end of each stride.
-The aim is to run, on your toes, with your legs straight (but NOT locked at the knees).
+The aim is to run, on your toes, with your legs straight.
 Keep the upper part of your body straight, but leaning forward slightly at the hips.

 We do this running drill for two reasons.
 Firstly, it teach you to pull your foot up (decreasing the angle between foot and shin - as mentioned before), because if you don't you'll simple stub your toes on the track (and that hurts!).

 Secondly, it teaches you to claw back at the end of each stride, by pulling your foot back and therefore you foot contacts with the ground behind your centre of gravity, avoiding the braking action that would otherwise occur.

 Heel Flick High Knees Drill + Run Off